OHDSI/WhiteRabbit/docs/riah_test_framework.md

 ---
-layout: default
-title: Testing Framework
-parent: Rabbit in a Hat
+title: Rabbit in a Hat testing framework
-nav_order: 1
 ---

-# Rabbit in a Hat testing framework
-{: .no_toc }

-## Introduction
+# Introduction
 [Rabbit in a Hat](documentation:software:whiterabbit#rabbit-in-a-hat) can generate a framework for creating a set of [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
 The framework consists of a set of R functions tailored to the source and target schema in your ETL.
 These functions can then be used to define the unit tests.